Mort1B/rust-downloadr/README.md

 # rust-downloadr
-download arweave tx-data in rust by splitting it up in chunks of data appending to a vector and printing to file
+download arweave tx-data in rust by splitting it up in chunks of data and writing the data to file

 If you get UnexpectedEof error and you know tx_id is correct then just try again.